naaaahTheDev/DoodleDB/README.md

-`dataCollectionName` (string): The name of the collection in which the dataset is located.
+`collectionName` (string): The name of the collection in which the dataset is located.